piotrmurach/necromancer/README.md

 Necromancer.convert("1,10").to(:range)  # => 1..10
 ```

-or to create a range of letters:
+Or to create a range of letters:

 ```ruby
 Necromancer.convert("a-z").to(:range)   # => "a".."z"